 Refer to your doctor or pharmacist for guidelines on dosage.
 Do not exceed what they advise.
 For treating hypocalcemia, usual dose for adults is: 500mg to 2g IV.
 Usual does for children is: 200 to 500mg IV continuously or in 4 divided doses.

-Calcium gluconate by injection can possibly interact with digoxin or antibiotics.
-Consult with your doctor about any medications you are taking, before your treatment with calcium gluconate.
+Consult with your doctor about medications you are taking or existing medical conditions you have before your treatment with calcium gluconate.